blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 ### Automation Script

 In production, network operators typically automate filter generation.
 They run bgpq4 on a schedule (often via cron), generate updated prefix-lists from the IRR, and push them to their routers.
-We can demonstrate this workflow with a simple shell script.
+We can demonstrate this workflow with a simple shell script that runs bgpq4 inside the utility container and applies the resulting filters to AS300.

 Create the file *irrd-lab/generate-filters.sh*: